abel-bernabeu/facecompressor/README.md

 `python3 tools/downloader.py`

-# GitHub setup for PyCharm

-If you are using PyCharm you may want to also follow the GitHub setup instructions from the JetBrains website:
+Optionally, if you are using PyCharm you may want to also follow the GitHub setup instructions from the JetBrains website:

 https://www.jetbrains.com/help/pycharm/github.html